Conín: Foundation of Querétaro

 When Hernán Pérez de Bocanegra initially arrived at Andamaxei, his Tarascan allies called it Queréndaro which means "Place of Pines" in the Purépecha language.
 This became the origin for the name of the town that would be founded by Conín and Juan Sánchez de Alanís, a servant of Bocanegra who was fluent in the Otomí language.
 Between 1531 and 1540 the growth of the Spanish population in the settlement was slow.
 During the 1540s the real work of foundation began with the construction of irrigation ditches and an influx of Spanish, Otomí, Nahua, and other indigenous tribes attracted by the fertile land and relative peace.

 History

-In 1521, the Spanish arrived in Mexico, and soon conquered indigenous populations all over the country.
-Cristobal de Olid entered the Querétaro region the following year.
-Although the arrival of Spaniards was generally met with resistance by the indigenous cultures, the Otomí people aligned themselves with the Spaniards and fought beside them to defeat the Aztecs living in the Querétaro region.
+Cristobal de Olid entered the Bajío region in 1822.
+Although the arrival of Spaniards was generally met with resistance by the indigenous Chichimeca cultures, the Otomí people aligned themselves with the Spaniards and fought beside them to defeat the Aztecs living in the Querétaro region.
 As a demonstration of loyalty, the Otomi leader Conin converted to Roman Catholicism between the years 1522 and 1526 and changed his name to Fernando de Tapia.
 In 1531 the city of Santiago de Querétaro was planned by Juan Sánchez de Alaniz and Conin.